Shining the Light of the Gospel

-This past July, I had the privilege of seeing and joining in the work of the Lord through the OP team located in the northeastern part of a country in Asia.
-For 5 weeks spanning late June to the earliest days of August, the university where the mission does most of its work hosted a group of volunteers (including myself) from across the globe and denominational lines, from countries as diverse as the United States, Wales, and the Netherlands.
-We came to the university to serve in the English Conversation Office (ECO), where we each taught one or two classes.
+This past July, I had the privilege of seeing and joining in the work of the Lord through the OP team located in Asia.
+For 5 weeks spanning late June to the earliest days of August, the local university hosted a group of volunteers (including myself) from across the globe and denominational lines, from countries as diverse as the United States, Wales, and the Netherlands.
+We came to the university to teach English conversation, where we each taught one or two classes.
 While teaching was our task, we were also dedicated to shining the light of the Gospel into the darkness our students lived in, through relationship-building, prayer, and welcoming students into our lives.

-In addition to responsibilities to ECO, ten of the volunteers participated in the university’s English House program, an immersion experience for many of the university’s English majors.
+In addition to teaching responsibilities, ten of the volunteers participated in the university’s English House program, an immersion experience for many of the university’s English majors.
 With my mornings consisting of lesson planning, staff meetings, grading, and teaching, and my afternoons being filled with activities for English House, much of my time as a short-term missionary associate (MA) with the OP mission was spent serving at the university itself.